tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 <details>
 <summary><b>What is my billing cycle?</b></summary>
-We bill for usage on the first of each month, but if you’re interested in pre-payment or other payment schemes, email us at [support@tembo.io](mailto:support@tembo.io)
+We bill for usage on the first of each month, but if you’re interested in pre-payment or other payment schemes, email us at <a href="mailto:support@tembo.io">support@tembo.io</a>
 </details>

 <details>
 <summary><b>Can I change my subscription level?</b></summary>
 Upgrading from free to paid is easy, just select your desired instance size in the settings, then follow the prompts to add a credit card (if you don’t already have one on file).
 If your current storage is 10Gi, then you can downgrade by reducing your compute and memory to the hobby tier (0.25vCPU, 1Gi).
 If your current storage is greater than 10Gi, then your instance cannot be downgraded.
-We recommend just creating a new instance on the hobby tier, or contact us at [support@tembo.io](mailto:support@tembo.io) for more detailed guidance.
+We recommend just creating a new instance on the hobby tier, or contact us at <a href="mailto:support@tembo.io">support@tembo.io</a> for more detailed guidance.
 </details>

 <details>